abynox/ShockAlarmApp/README.md

 # Publishing
 ## Steps for making a new release
-1. Test functionality of app on Android, Web and Linux
+1. Test functionality of app on Android, Web and Linux.
+2. (when adding new packages) Test the Android build pipeline by [manually triggering](https://github.com/ComputerElite/ShockAlarmApp/actions/workflows/build_android.yml)
-2. Bump the version in [pubspec.yaml](pubspec.yaml) and [main.dart](main.dart)
+3. Bump the version in [pubspec.yaml](pubspec.yaml) and [main.dart](main.dart)
-3. Create a changelog at [fastlane/metadata/android/en-US/changelogs](fastlane/metadata/android/en-US) in a file names `<versioncode>.txt`.
+4. Create a changelog at [fastlane/metadata/android/en-US/changelogs](fastlane/metadata/android/en-US) in a file names `<versioncode>.txt`.
 It should be markdown formatted.
-4. Create a new tag (or release) and push it to the repo.
+5. Create a new tag (or release) and push it to the repo.
 Actions will spin up to compile the binaries and add the previously created changelog to the release
-5. (optional) Update the screenshots in [fastlane/metadata/android/en-US/images/phoneScreenshots/](fastlane/metadata/android/en-US/images/phoneScreenshots/) for FDroid and the ReadMe
+6. (optional) Update the screenshots in [fastlane/metadata/android/en-US/images/phoneScreenshots/](fastlane/metadata/android/en-US/images/phoneScreenshots/) for FDroid and the ReadMe

 ## Publishing on FDroid
 FDroid will publish the update autonomously once a build cycle starts.
 The changelog we created earlier will be added to the FDroid page automatically